xiaosuhu/NIRSDataProcessing_CoreFunction_TemplatePipeline/README.md

 ## Analysis Workflow

 The analysis of fNIRS data follows these steps:
+> **NOTE:** If you want to run motion corrections like TDDR, please run it before you downsample the data.

 1. **Subject-Level Analysis (First Level)**
    - Perform individual-level analysis using: